kirbx01/Hardware-Atlas/projects/README.md

 Use the roadmap as a map, not a set of rules.

 ## The 31 projects

-Presented in ascending order because the ordering is useful for understanding progression, not because it is a prerequisite chain.
-Paths assume the `lessons/` directory shown in the repository.

 The shape of the roadmap is a branch, not a chain.
 Foundations feed into several independent directions, and nothing requires finishing one branch before starting another.

 ```mermaid